khanhhua165/wolt-2021-internship-backend/README.md

 For example: http://localhost:3000/discovery?lat=60.1709&lon=24.941 .

-Other routes or wrong parameters will receive back a message with the coressponding error.
+Other routes or wrong parameters will receive back a message with the corresponding error.